barbarayam/barbarayam/README.md

 ---

 ## 🧭 The Portfolio Map
-I organize my code by "Tech Stack" and purpose.
+I organise my code by "Tech Stack" and purpose.
 Here is where you can find my work:

 ### 🛠️ Systems Engineering & C ( The Deep Dive )
 *My journey into low-level programming, memory management, and algorithms.*